mhtariq366/python-playground/README.md

-# repo for learning python basics
+# repo for learning python

 This repo assumes that you have working knowledge of atleast one programming language beforehand.
 Nonetheless, a beginner is welcome.